6 Reasons to Choose R Programming for Data Science Projects

 R is a computer language used for statistical computations, data analysis and graphical representation of data.
-Created in the 1990s by Ross Ihaka and Robert Gentleman, R was designed as a statistical platform for effective data handling, data cleaning, analysis, and representation.
+Created in the 1990s by Ross Ihaka and Robert Gentleman, R was designed as a statistical platform for effective data handling, cleaning, analysis and visualization.

 1. Academia Compatibility